ambarmendez/ambarmendez.github.io/about.md

-# Ambar Mendez
-### Melbourne, Australia - ambarmendez@gmail.com
+---
+layout: page
+title: About
+---

 To obtain an entry level `Python Developer` position where I can apply my skills in creating, maintaining or troubleshooting code.
-Long-term plans to achieve a `back-end developer` position.
+Long-term plans to achieve a `Back-End developer` position.
 Spanish as a mother tongue.

 ## Career History